wenewzhang/mixin_labs-php-bot/README.md

 php composer-setup.php --install-dir=/usr/local/bin --filename=composer
 php -r "unlink('composer-setup.php');"
 ```
-The latest composer can  find [here](https://getcomposer.org/download/)
+The latest composer can be download from [here](https://getcomposer.org/download/)
-Make sure the install directory be include in the $PATH variable, run **php -v** and **composer -V** can check the installation, if console output like below, that means it works!
+Make sure the the $PATH variable contains install directory, following command can be used to check the installation
 ```bash
 wenewzha:minecraft wenewzhang$ php -v
 PHP 7.2.13 (cli) (built: Dec  7 2018 10:41:23) ( NTS )